burger

 9. Click on OK.

-10. There you go, your email address is now configured in the application.
+10. Your email address is now configured in the application.

 Recommended settings